perladvent/perldotcom/content/article/installing-all-perls-on-macos.md

 PATH="/Users/brian/bin:${PATH:+:${PATH}}"; export PATH;
 ```

+Eventually I'll install modules into the particular *perl* installations without sharing the modules between them.

 ## Patching old Perls

-I'm ready to do what I really need: install [Devel::PatchPerl](https://metacpan.org/pod/PatchPerl).
+With [local::lib](https://metacpan.org/pod/local::lib) available, I'm ready for the next step: install [Devel::PatchPerl](https://metacpan.org/pod/PatchPerl).
 When I download the older *perl* sources, I need to update the source for what we know about current tools.
-For example, macOS jumped from major version 10 to 11 and the perl sources weren't ready for that.
+For example, macOS jumped from major version 10 to 11 and the *perl* sources weren't ready for that.
 That failed in the original v5.30 sources but has since been fixed:

 ```bash
 % curl -O https://www.cpan.org/src/5.0/perl-5.30.3.tar.gz